- OK, the contain of the further state of the project was leaked... But all tracks here have been taken untouched from older sequences and were supposed to receive a fresh new mix if 2Pac would have decided to finalize the project... so the best thing could be to give new fanmade/professional mixes/

 - Thugz Get Lonely Too (Gigolos Mix) feat.
 Macadoshis (chorus)

-- Where Do We Go From Here feat.
+- Wizzatz OG VIbe - Where Do We Go From Here feat.
 Y?N-Vee

 - Nothing To Lose (Short Mix) feat.
 Natasha Walker

-- Hell Razor (Stretch Version) feat.
+- Hellrazor (Stretch Version) feat.
 Stretch (hook)

 - R U Still Down Remix - When I get Free (Chorus Version) feat.
 Felony (chorus)